-Going to a party while trying to maintain a clean diet is just about the worst thing ever.
-One of two things usually happens to me:
+Going to a party while trying to maintain a nutritious diet is just about the worst thing ever for me.
+One of two things usually happens:

 - I fast beforehand and gorge on goodies that are outside of my normal diet (the yummy-yuckies as one of my client calls them!), washing them down with copious amounts of red wine.